 These Pizza Egg Muffins are packed with flavor with all the usual pizza toppings and add-ins.
 A deliciously healthy and filling breakfast for busy mornings, these breakfast egg muffins can be frozen for up to a week as well.
 Plus, they are paleo-friendly.

 My ideal breakfast will always have eggs in it, in one form or another.
-I love pancakes and waffles, but eggs are my go-to breakfast on most mornings.
+I love pancakes and waffles (and of course regular muffins or my favorite; blueberry muffins), but eggs are my go-to breakfast on most mornings.
 And why not?
 If you’re looking for nutrition and flavor, you can’t go wrong with eggs for breakfast.
 And throw in versatility too.
 Eggs are such a versatile breakfast/brunch component.
+Check out this breakfast egg pie, scrambled eggs, gruyere and mushroom eggs en cocotte, egg salad sandwich, egg stuffed breakfast biscuits, egg in a hole with salmon, and even these miso ramen devilled eggs for a variety of eggy breakfast/brunch options!

 These Pizza Egg Muffins (Make Ahead Breakfast Egg Muffins) however are for those days where you want a wholesome, satisfying breakfast, but just don’t have the time!
 Instead of reaching for an unhealthy snack when that happens, I’ve started making these delicious pizza egg muffins which I can make ahead and store in the freezer for busy mornings.